ChristianTaborda/Interpreter/README.md

 # Interpreter
-A simple interpreter developed in Racket with Objects and inquiries features
+A simple interpreter developed in Scheme with Objects and inquiries features